php-graph/inference/README.md

 # Inference

-**phpGraph Inference** is a PHP component designed to simplify the integration and usage of Large Language Models (LLMs) from various providers, including Ollama, OpenAI, Mistral, DeepSeek, and more.
+The project is a PHP component designed to simplify the integration and usage of Large Language Models (LLMs) from various providers, including Ollama, OpenAI, Mistral, DeepSeek, and more.
 It offers a unified interface for :

 * Interacting with chat models (standard completions, streaming, etc.)